-At least 9 courses required for the major must be completed at Temple.
-At least 6 courses in CST and 3 courses in Education must be completed at Temple.
-In addition, 2 of the 4 concentration area courses must be completed at Temple.
+At least 10 courses required for the major must be completed at Temple.
+At least 7 Math, 2 Engineering, and 3 Education courses must be completed at Temple.
 Though not required, students are strongly encouraged to increase training and field work experience by enrolling in SCTC 1385, SCTC 2385, or SCTC 2389.
 Students will also benefit from directed laboratory projects offered through SCTC 3185.
 These courses are offered every semester.

 and General Chemistry Laboratory I

 & CHEM 1953

 & CHEM 1952

 Honors General Chemical Science I